AdeAdeB/MumsWhoCode-Capstone-Project/README.md

 ## Goals
-1- To be able to use SQL for data exploration and cleaning as a data analyst 2- To navigate GitHub repositories and be familiar with them 3- To add this project to our portfolio as a case study
+1- To be able to use SQL for data exploration and cleaning as a data analyst 2- To navigate GitHub repositories and be familiar with them 3- To add this project to my portfolio as a case study
 ## Process

 Step 1- pgAdmin was lauched and the database was created